liaoweiduo/continual-learning-baselines/rebuttal.md

 Q4: Missing literature review about augmented-memory-based continual learning

-- Thank you very much for providing me these papers.
-I will improve my paper’s related works part.
+- Thank you very much for providing me with these papers.
+I will include them and improve the related works part.
 We will submit our revision as soon as possible.

-- We run REMIND on our CGQA and the results are shown below:
+- We ran REMIND on our CGQA and the results were shown below:

     | CGQA    | Acon| sys | pro | sub | Hn | non | noc | Hr | Ha |
     |---------| --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
     | REMIND  | 7.84 | 9.78 +- 0.39 | 9.84 +- 0.43 | 9.62 +- 0.40 | 9.74 | 9.68 +- 0.44 | 9.70 +- 0.43 | 9.69 | 9.72 |

-    - For time limit, we just run the same stream learning setting as in the REMIND paper.
-So it is not fair directly comparing it with the results in our paper.
+    - For the time limit, we just ran the same stream learning setting as in the REMIND paper.
+So it was not fair directly compare it with the results in our paper.
-    - It seems that REMIND does not perform well when evaluating with few-shot tasks since samples only seen once in the stream learning setting.
+    - It seems that REMIND did not perform well when evaluating with few-shot tasks since samples were only seen once in the stream learning setting.

 Thank you again for your comments.